 Luis A. Correa – Lean Manager – Thermo King

 To qualify, all participants must have a management sponsor, who will attest to the results achieved in on-the-job assignments.
 Participants must be affiliated with a manufacturing or service organization actively pursuing process improvement techniques, and should have a fundamental understanding of TPM and Lean techniques.
 Consultants and university faculty may not be eligible to attend.

 Payment Options: Payment must be received BEFORE the event.
 This event fills up quickly therefore we cannot confirm reservations until payment is received.
 Payment installments available.
 (This option includes a $150 processing fee.)

-Participants who successfully complete the four-week training and mentoring program, pass the certification exam, and demonstrate successful implementation in their own facility are certified by Productivity Inc. and the Fisher College of Business as TPM Managers and earn 16 CEUs.
+Participants who successfully complete the four-week training and mentoring program, pass the certification exam, and demonstrate successful implementation in their own facility are certified by Productivity Inc. and the Fisher College of Business as Lean Managers and earn 16 CEUs.

 ABOUT YOUR HOSTS

 Productivity Inc. is a leading consulting and training firm that helps organizations build new capabilities, save money, and grow.
 We focus on three progressive strategies: Operational Excellence, Innovation Systems and Leadership Development.

 Working together, these strategies provide the means to continually refresh a company’s value proposition while making the organizational changes needed for daily improvement and sustainable growth.

 We pioneered the implementation of Lean and TPM methodologies in manufacturing in the late 1970s.
 Since then, we have extended these methodologies across a wide range of industries, including healthcare, finance, and other service industries.